Zelldon/zeebe/docs/src/grpc/reference.md

 }

 message Partition {
-  // Describes the currently Raft role of the broker for a given partition enum PartitionBrokerRole {
+  // Describes the Raft role of the broker for a given partition enum PartitionBrokerRole {
     LEADER = 0;
     FOLLOWER = 1;